 Spartanburg County is growing rapidly.
 While growth is good for the economy, it puts pressure on our natural lands.
-As the area grows, many landowners are looking for ways to protect the integrity of our greenspaces.
+As the area grows, some landowners are looking for ways to protect the integrity of our greenspaces.
 Conservation easements are one way land protection can be accomplished.

 Conservation easements are:

 Flexible Conservation easements are as unique as the land they protect.
 The easement can be crafted to meet the specific needs of the owner.

 Our natural places and working lands are part of our character as a community.
 Through thoughtful conservation, we can keep Spartanburg wild while continuing to grow and thrive.
 Learn more about how SPACE works.

 Covers a 1.5 mile stretch of Lawson’s Fork Creek and several feeder streams.